 A general scenario of how out of print determinations are made and communicated to HathiTrust is available in the HathiTrust rights database documentation: http://www.hathitrust.org/rights_database#op .

 In general, when users access HathiTrust, works that are not available for copyright reasons are labeled in the interface as "Limited (search-only)".
-Under the terms above, if a user from a member institution logs into HathiTrust and accesses a regularly "Limited (search-only)" volume that has been identified as falling under Section 108 conditions, the volume appears to the user as "Full view".
+Under the terms above, if a user accesses HathiTrust from a member institution library, volumes that have been identified by the library as falling under Section 108 conditions display as "Full view" rather than "Limited (search-only)".
 A message is displayed in the PageTurner notifying the user that the work is in copyright, but made available in accordance with statutory limitations, linking to the HathiTrust Access and Use Policy for such works at http://www.hathitrust.org/access_use#ic-access ).

 If you have questions about access to out of print or lost or missing works, or would like to participate in identifying out of print works owned by your institution, please contact us at email@example.com .